ELEVATE GUEST EXPERIENCES

 You can then start planning how to design your loyalty programs based on that distinction and use a customer relationship management (CRM) tool to make your loyalty program a pivotal part of your overall customer engagement strategy.

-Looking towards the future of guest loyalty
+The future of guest loyalty

-As the industry emerges from the pandemic, some new guest experiences like contactless services will endure, but as hotels strive to differentiate, there will also be a dramatic refocusing on digital transformation to enable truly personalized offers and experiences.
+Some new guest experiences like contactless services will endure, but as hotels strive to differentiate, there will also be a dramatic refocusing on digital transformation to enable truly personalized offers and experiences.

-The hospitality industry will become an increasingly self-service experience and technology will play a key role in allowing personalization that delivers memorable experiences that guests crave.
+The hospitality industry will become an increasingly self-service experience, and technology will play a key role in allowing personalization that delivers memorable experiences that guests crave.

-Today hoteliers must rethink how to adapt their strategies related to guest loyalty in hospitality’s “new normal”.
+Today, hoteliers must rethink how to adapt their strategies related to guest loyalty in hospitality’s “new normal”.
 They are more and more aware that loyalty programs are a crucial part of the holistic hotel experience.

 These programs can not only incentivize return bookings and help differentiate a hotel from the competition but they are also a great way for brands to continuously engage with customers in between trips and build an end-to-end value proposition.